Universal Weak Semistable Reduction

 are the affine charts for the fiber product of $(F,N),(G,Q),(H,L)$ in the category of toric varieties.
-On the other hand, since the functor \textbf{Mon} $\rightarrow$ \textbf{$\CC$-alg}, $M \rightarrow \CC[M]$ is left adjoint to the inclusion of $\CC$-algebras into monoids (considered as monoids via multiplication), the functor preserves colimits, so
+On the other hand, since the functor \textbf{Mon} $\rightarrow$ \textbf{$k$-alg}, $M \rightarrow k[M]$ is left adjoint to the inclusion of $k$-algebras into monoids, the functor preserves colimits, so

 which are the affine charts of the fiber product in the category of schemes.
 Thus, we see that the toric fiber product and the usual schematic fiber product coincide if and only if